meilisearch/specifications/text/0034-telemetry-policies.md

 ### I. Abstract

-⚠ Telemetry should not impact performances for our users.
+⚠ Analytics telemetry should not impact performance for our users.

 ### II.
 Technical Details